sleeyax/voltra/README.md

 </h1>
 <p align="center">A cross-market cryptocurrency volatility trading bot written in go.</p>

+> [!WARNING]
+> Trading cryptocurrency carries risks.
+This bot is a tool in your toolbox, not financial advice.
+Use at your own discretion.

 > [!NOTE]
-> This project has reached its alpha phase.
-You are invited to report and/or solve bugs!
+> This project has entered its alpha phase.
+We welcome you to report and/or help resolve any bugs!

 ![build status](https://github.com/sleeyax/voltra/actions/workflows/build_and_test.yml/badge.svg)